 This lightweight eye-area moisturizer contains a high amount of irritating, drying ingredients, notably sodium silicate.
 Combined, these can constrict skin and make it feel temporarily tighter, but the daily irritation can damage healthy collagen production, eventually making wrinkles and sagging around the eyes look worse.
 If that weren’t bad enough, this also contains problematic plant extracts that cause further trouble for skin anywhere on the face.
-Please see More Info below for further details and to learn why you don’t need a special product for the eye area.
+Please see More Info below for further details and to learn why most eye creams aren't necessary.

 - Contains some helpful antioxidants and peptides.